 The Only Chocolate Chip Cookie Recipe You'll Ever Need

 I've been searching for my 'one' chocolate chip cookie recipe all year.
-I've experimented with paleo versions, vegan versions, sugar-free versions, got really frustrated and went through a phase where I bought pre-made refrigerated dough (some favorites include Immaculate Baking Co. found at HEB and EatPastry which is vegan and can therefore be eaten in all of its raw glory).
+I've experimented with paleo versions, vegan versions, sugar-free versions, got really frustrated and went through a phase where I bought pre-made refrigerated dough (some favorites include Immaculate Baking Co. and EatPastry which is vegan and can therefore be eaten in all of its raw glory).
 ANYWAYS.
 You won't need to bother with store-bought dough because after many frustrating evenings spent in the kitchen covered in various different flours eagerly assessing my roommates' faces as they sampled my different versions...I have finally found THE ONE.
 Even better?
-It's gluten-free, paleo, vegan, and totally guilt-free.
+It's gluten-free, paleo, can be made vegan, and totally guilt-free.

 (Makes 12 cookies)

 - 1 c almond flour

 - 1/4 c coconut flour

 - 1/3 c pure butter, ghee, (I like to do a mixture of both), vegan butter (I like Earth Balance's soy-free brand) or coconut oil, softened

 - 1 egg or flax egg (1 Tbsp flax meal + 3 Tbsp water, mixed and left to sit for 5 min)

 - 3/4 c dairy-free chocolate chips (I like Enjoy Life's brand)